Hydrone-Watercraft/HydroneLLMScripts/README.md

 ## Description

 This repository contains the code and prompt templates used to generate and run **LLM-driven motion scripts** for the Hydrone aquatic social robot.
-Examples of the LLM-generated scripts are also in the **LLM_Generated_Scripts** Instead of relying on pre-programmed schedules (PPS), we use a large language model (LLM, e.g., GPT) to generate Python control scripts that express the personality of well-known characters
+Examples of the LLM-generated scripts are also in the **LLM_Generated_Scripts**.
+Instead of relying on pre-programmed schedules (PPS), we use a large language model (LLM, e.g., GPT) to generate Python control scripts that express the personality of well-known characters

 1. **Offline stage:** A PC-side script sends structured prompts (robot constraints, character, user actions, example output format) to the LLM, and saves the generated motion scripts as Python files.